Learn how to get rid of ants in the kitchen with our easy pest control tips and tricks.

 You can also put a couple drops of oil on a cotton ball and place it where the ants come into the kitchen.
 It should help deter them from entering the area.

-Keeping ants out of the kitchen is not really that tough if you use a large combination of techniques and you are diligent.
+Keeping ants out of the kitchen isn’t really that tough if you use a large combination of techniques and you are diligent.
 Once you get your home ant free, stay on top of what drew them in the first place.

 Ants are smart creatures.
 If you make it easy, they will come.
 If you make it tough, they will hunt for greener pastures.

-If none of these tips for you, check out my article on DIY pest control using essential oils.
+For more tips on household insect deterrents, check out my article on DIY pest control using essential oils.